Measles

 Measles Laboratory Testing

-• Download this pdf file.
-Measles Specimen Collection and Submission Guidelines
+• Measles Specimen Collection and Submission Guidelines

 Suspect cases of measles infection can be confirmed by serologic testing, culture, and/or polymerase chain reaction (PCR).
 Maximum sensitivity and specificity are achieved when serologic tests, culture and PCR are performed.